Skip to main content

 Proposed spawning area closure to orange roughy fishing in the East and South Chatham Rise (ORH 3B) from 1 June 2026

-Fisheries New Zealand is consulting on options for closures to commercial fishing for orange roughy in the spawning areas of the East and South Chatham Rise part of ORH 3B under section 11 of the Fisheries Act 1996.
+Fisheries New Zealand consulted on options for closures to commercial fishing for orange roughy in the spawning areas of the East and South Chatham Rise part of ORH 3B under section 11 of the Fisheries Act 1996.

-We welcome your feedback on the proposed options and any alternatives.
-Your feedback will be incorporated into our final advice to the Minister for Oceans and Fisheries and will help to inform their decisions on any changes.
+We sought feedback on the proposed options and any alternatives.
+Your feedback was incorporated into our final advice to the Minister for Oceans and Fisheries and helped inform decisions on any changes.

 Consultation document